Interview Questions About the First 30 Days in a New Job

 - I will treat all staff with respect.
 I have found in the past that support staff, as well as management, have been very helpful as I adjusted to new positions.

+Show initiative.
 You can say, "I'd like to evaluate and potentially restructure the process for launching new products" or "I'd like to cut the time spent on busy-work projects.
 I'll schedule one-on-one meetings with everyone on my team, asking for feedback on which tasks they find unnecessary."
-Particularly for higher-level candidates, this type of answer will showcase your leadership and initiative and let interviewers know that you're eager to seize the opportunity.
+Particularly for higher-level candidates, this type of answer will showcase your leadership and initiative and let interviewers know that you're eager to seize the opp